Dharavshah915/Cyber_Security_and_Encryption_System/README.md

 # Cyber_Security_and_Encryption_System

 ## Usage
-Use datacollect.py to use your laptop camera to save images of your face under a given name
+- Use datacollect.py to capture images of your face using your laptop camera and save them under a - specified name.
+- Store passwords and credentials securely in a password manager under your personal account.
+- Use encryption and decryption scripts for securing written files.